Pyrus277/Pyrus277/README.md

        it, so I often feel I'm off on my own planet a lot of the time...
 I see I've digessed a somewhat, so here is a list of what I've got going on broken down by areas of signficance ot DE:

-Programming--
-  Python
+       Programming--Python

        I've got the Coursera course Python of Everybody under my belt, and am on the home strech of the UMich Python 3 Specialization.
        Dr. Chuck of the former course actually turned me on to data engineering by virtue of the course being so data centric.
        I'm also working though a book of programming problem, the code of and details of which has a repsoitory on this very platform.
-  Looking forward, once I'm done with the coursework of the specialization, I'm going to take a more project-oriented approach to

-  learning programming and working through that book is kind of a transition to that phase.
+       Looking forward, once I'm done with the coursework of the specialization, I'm going to take a more project-oriented approach to learning programming and working through that book is kind of a transition to that phase.
        I also have it in mind to start learning a lower level programming language and have my sights set on Rust.

        SQL, Databases, and Data Warehouses

        Linux, Servers, and Shell Scripting

        Logging, Monitoring, & Testing

        Workflow

        Big Data, Cloud, NoSQL

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...